Chen Tze-chung: Early life

 Chen was born in Linkou District, Taipei City, in northern Taiwan.
 He dropped out of school at 14 and went to work at a Bridgestone motorcycle factory.
 He quit the job after a year and took up golf, following in his older brother's footsteps.
 His grandfather farmed the land that would become the Linkou International Golf Club and his father worked as a greenskeeper at the club.
 Chen admired Taiwanese golfer Lu Liang-Huan as a youth, stating "when I was a little kid, after school I came to the golf course every day and watched.
 I didn't know anything about golf, only read about superstars like Nicklaus and Trevino, those who were in the papers every day.
 Mr. Lu had finished second at the British Open, so at the time he was very famous.
 I was thinking someday I will be just like him.
 That was part of the reason I started to play golf."
-The three-man Taiwanese team in the 1985 Dunhill Cup team championship featured Lu along with the Chen brothers.